 One workbook is using 1904 calendar, the other one 1900 (in the first example, years are not displayed, but definitely present).
-Go menu Tools>Options, Calculation and make them equal, preferably also correct if you know what the dates was supposed to be.
+Go File>Options, Advanced.
+In the When calculating this workbook section, select the same setting in both workbooks, for the Use 1904 date system option.

-The last day of the month equals the zero'th of next month for some strange reason: =DATE(YEAR(A1),MONTH(A1)+1,0)
+1) Use the DATE function, with YEAR and MONTH.
+The last day of the month equals the zero'th of next month for some strange reason, so use this formula

 Yes it does and it's not.
-The following MSKB article explains the reason:
+The following Microsoft article explains the reason:

 Chip Pearson's web page on dates and times will give you an understanding of how this works in Excel , and it has lots of useful date and time samples.